pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ![](/images/quickstart-deploying.png)

-### 5. Cleanup
+### 3. Cleanup
-When you’re finished experimenting with PipeCD, you can uninstall with:
+When you’re finished experimenting with PipeCD quickstart mode, you can uninstall it using:

 ``` console
 pipectl quickstart --uninstall